Lightning-AI/LitServe/README.md

 &nbsp;

 # Deploy AI models Lightning fast ⚡
-LitServe is a high-throughput serving engine designed to deploy AI models at scale.
-It's built on FastAPI and creates an API endpoint for models, managing batching, streaming, and autoscaling across CPUs and GPUs and more.
+LitServe is a high-throughput serving engine built on FastAPI, designed to deploy AI models at scale by creating API endpoints and managing features like batching, streaming, autoscaling across CPUs and GPUs, and more.

-You shouldn't have to build a brand new FastAPI server from scratch for every model.
-LitServe has already done this for you, with all the AI bells and whistles like batching, streaming, multi-GPU and more.
+With LitServe, you don't need to build a new FastAPI server from scratch for each model; it is batteries included with AI-specific techniques out of the box.

 **Key features:**
 - ✅ **Supports all models:** LLMs, vision, time-series, etc...